masxdesign/4prop-oauth-plugin/SHARED-PACKAGE-GUIDE.md

-# Using Auth Plugin as a Shared Package
+# Using OAuth Package as a Shared Package

-This guide shows how to set up the auth plugin as a shared local package that can be installed across multiple projects.
+This guide shows how to set up the OAuth authentication package as a shared local package that can be installed across multiple projects.

 ## Platform Notes